 Provocative, virtuosic, ferociously intimate: this is how one begins to describe the approach of choreographer Kimberly Bartosik.
-A Bessie Award-winning performer with the Merce Cunningam Dance Company, her own dance works are a complex play on space, time, emotion and audience perspective – where a shift from trembling to tenderness may be seemingly imperceptible but all the more transformational.
-Quickly making her mark on the contemporary dance scene, Bartosik’s company was invited to perform at the prestigious American Dance Festival in 2017.
-In 2018-19, she will premiere her compelling new work, I hunger for you, a haunting and personal investigation on Charismatic ritual, spiritual rebirth and the unsettling power of faith.
+A Bessie Award-winning performer with the Merce Cunningham Dance Company, her own dance works are a complex play on space, time, emotion and audience perspective – where a shift from trembling to tenderness may be seemingly imperceptible but all the more transformational.
+Quickly making her mark on the contemporary dance scene, Bartosik’s company was invited to perform at the prestigious Wexner Center for the Arts in 2018.
+In 2018-19, she will have her BAM Next Wave debut, premiering her compelling new work, I hunger for you, a haunting and personal investigation on Charismatic ritual, spiritual rebirth and the unsettling power of faith.

 Dates Available for Touring

 Performers: 2-5 dancers (depending on repertory)